Founntain/osuplayer/README.md

 ## ⚒️Building the project
  - Clone / Download the source
- - Open it with Visual Studio, Visual Studio Code, Rider or a anIDE of your choice that supports C# and .NET
+ - Open it with Visual Studio, Visual Studio Code, Rider or an IDE of your choice that supports C# and .NET
  - Run `dotnet restore` (or IDE tools) to restore all packages and dependencies
  - Build/Run the project